Erezinho/ai-eng-course-project/README.md

 ## Config Open WebUI to be familiar with our Wrapper Service
 1. Navigate to http://localhost:8080/
 2. Go to 'User' (left bottom corner)
-3. Click 'Settings'
+3. [Old version] Click 'Settings' -> Click 'Admin Settings' -> Select 'Connection'
-4. Click 'Admin Settings'
+4. [New Version] Click 'Admin Panel' -> Click 'Settings' -> Select 'Connection'
-5. Select 'Connection'
 6. Click the '+' on the right line of 'OpenAI API'
 7. Add 'http://host.docker.internal:8000/v1'
 8. Test the connection by clicking the small refersh button on the right.